Android (operating system): Linux kernel

-In August 2011, Linus Torvalds said that "eventually Android and Linux would come back to a common kernel, but it will probably not be for four to five years". (that hasn't happened yet, while some code has been upstreamed, not all of it has, so modified kernels keep being used).
+In August 2011, Linus Torvalds said that "eventually Android and Linux would come back to a common kernel, but it will probably not be for four to five years".
 In December 2011, Greg Kroah-Hartman announced the start of Android Mainlining Project, which aims to put some Android drivers, patches and features back into the Linux kernel, starting in Linux 3.3.
 Linux included the autosleep and wakelocks capabilities in the 3.5 kernel, after many previous attempts at a merger.
 The interfaces are the same but the upstream Linux implementation allows for two different suspend modes: to memory (the traditional suspend that Android uses), and to disk (hibernate, as it is known on the desktop).
 Google maintains a public code repository that contains their experimental work to re-base Android off the latest stable Linux versions.

 Android is a Linux distribution according to the Linux Foundation, Google's open-source chief Chris DiBona, and several journalists.
 Others, such as Google engineer Patrick Brady, say that Android is not Linux in the traditional Unix-like Linux distribution sense; Android does not include the GNU C Library (it uses Bionic as an alternative C library) and some other components typically found in Linux distributions.

 With the release of Android Oreo in 2017, Google began to require that devices shipped with new SoCs had Linux kernel version 4.4 or newer, for security reasons.
 Existing devices upgraded to Oreo, and new products launched with older SoCs, were exempt from this rule.

 Rooting

 The flash storage on Android devices is split into several partitions, such as /system/ for the operating system itself, and /data/ for user data and application installations.

-In contrast to typical desktop Linux distributions, Android device owners are not given root access to the operating system and sensitive partitions such as /system/ are read-only.
+In contrast to typical desktop Linux distributions, Android device owners are not given root access to the operating system and sensitive partitions such as /system/ are partially read-only.
 However, root access can be obtained by exploiting security flaws in Android, which is used frequently by the open-source community to enhance the capabilities and customizability of their devices, but also by malicious parties to install viruses and malware.
-Root access can also be obtained by unlocking the bootloader via the OEM Unlocking option on certain devices including most Google Pixel and OnePlus models.
+Root access can also be obtained by unlocking the bootloader which is available on most Android devices, for example on most Google Pixel, OnePlus and Nothing models OEM Unlocking option in the developer settings allows the user to unlock the bootloader with Fastboot, afterward, custom software may be installed.
+Some OEMs have their own methods.
 The unlocking process resets the system to factory state, erasing all user data.
+Proprietary frameworks like Samsung Knox limit or block attempts at rooting.
+Google's Play Integrity API allows developers to check for any signs of tampering, although the fairness of the tests have been criticized.